 Oracle APEX

 In a way, Oracle Forms can be considered the great-great-grandfather of Oracle APEX.
 The basic idea behind these technologies is the same – easy creation of data-driven web applications, with a minimal amount of coding required.
 Oracle APEX takes this philosophy much further, however, and is a much more evolved and modern technology.
-Also, most (if not all) Forms modules have their APEX counterparts.
+Also, most Forms modules (if not all) have their APEX counterparts.

 The history of Oracle APEX dates back to 1999 when it was known as Oracle HTML DB (there were also other names, such as Flows and Project Marvel).
 Over the years, many versions of this technology have been released, and a few groundbreaking features have been introduced – such as plug-ins, Interactive Grid, or REST and PWA support.

 It’s also worth noting that APEX uses the same database that Forms does (Oracle DB), so it’s equally scalable, safe, and stable.
 You also retain access to important features, ML/AI modules, Spatial, and so on.
-The main difference is that unlike Forms APEX is a modern web technology based on the Oracle Cloud infrastructure.
+The main difference is that, unlike Forms, APEX is a modern web technology based on the Oracle Cloud infrastructure.
 In other words, it works in the cloud.

 There are no plans to abandon the development of Oracle APEX.
 It’s quite the opposite: APEX is becoming popular in the world of low-code development and, thus, is actively developed and supported by Oracle.
 Moreover, the company’s CEO, Larry Ellison, openly stated he considers APEX to be a strategic platform – Oracle will use it to create most of its new applications and move many of its existing apps to this technology.
 All of this means the platform keeps evolving and improving, which is great news for your company.
-The current version of Oracle APEX is 24.1, and it was released in June 2024.
+The current version of Oracle APEX is 24.2, and it was released in January 2025.

-Migration of Oracle Forms applications – 9 benefits of moving to APEX
+Migration of Oracle Forms applications – 10 benefits of moving to APEX

 Migrating your existing Forms system to Oracle APEX can be quite beneficial.
 Here are the biggest advantages associated with making that change: